ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 ### Motor not responding to set points, no errors in log, "controller error" message
 In this case, navigating to the TwinCAT Beckhoff Controller OPI, selecting the troublesome axis, then pressing "load" then "reset" cleared the issue.

+### currentTime::getCurrentTime(): time discontinuity detected
+This is a weird error that seems to occur sometimes when running a Beckhoff simulator.
+To stop it you need to do the opposite of the `win8settick.bat` script and reboot.
+NB this should never happen on an instrument machine as they do not run simulated Beckhoffs.